balajich/hello-deep-seek/README.md

 # Running Deepseek locally
-This is an attempt to run deep seek r1 model locally on my laptop.
-Lets say hello to deepseek and receive a response from it We are going download the pretrained model DeepSeek-R1-Distill-Qwen-1.5B  using the transformers library by provided by Hugging Face, which would typically download it from the Hugging Face Model Hub.
+This is an attempt to run the DeepSeek R1 model locally on my laptop.
+Let's greet DeepSeek and get a response from it.
+We will download the pretrained DeepSeek-R1-Distill-Qwen-1.5B model using the Transformers library provided by Hugging Face, which will typically fetch it from the Hugging Face Model Hub
 # Configuration
 - CPU -  Processor	12th Gen Intel(R) Core(TM) i7-12800H, 2400 Mhz, 14 Core(s), 20 Logical Processor(s)
 - GPU - NVDIA RTX A2000 8GB